kahlan/kahlan/docs/config-file.md

 Above `'kahlan.coveralls'` is just a custom name and could be whatever as long as `Filter::register()` and `Filter::apply()` are consistent on the namings.

 `$this` refer to the Kahlan instance so `$this->reporters()->get('coverage')` will give you the instance of the coverage reporter.
 This coverage reporter will contain all raw data which is passed to the `Coveralls` exporter to be formatter.

-For more information about filters, take a look at [the documentation of the filter library](https://github.com/crysalead/filter).

 The filterable entry points are the following: